 |13:00 – 14:15||Lunch and networking Lunch is sponsored by EuroSDR.|

 Breakout Session 1 - RESEARCH SESSION Session Leader - Peter Mooney

 In this session we move away from presentations and shall organise all delegates into groups.
 We will create small groups with a specific leader for each group.
 Group leaders will be assigned and these individuals asked to perform these duties before the workshop begins.
 Each group with a challenge, research topic or problem to consider for open discussion.
 The group leader will act as the rapporteur for each group (or another member of the group).
 Each rapporteur will make notes into a shared Google Doc folder/document.
 This will facilitate easy collation of the notes at the end of the session and the workshop.
 In this session the NMCAs, Industry, Academic or VGI partners can propose some VGI research, Crowdsourcing or operational problems they are interested in.
 We will attempt to assemble 5 - 7 groups (with a good mixture of delegates from different backgrounds).
 These groups will breakout into other rooms within the workshop venue.

 |15:30 – 16:00||Coffee break and networking|

 The idea of the continuation of this breakout session is to discuss the merits of proposals for hackathon challenges.
 Ideally NMCAs or Industry partners can propose hackathon challenges which they are interested in.
 The VGI, Academic, Research partners can then also provide their input.
-The session leader will be in contact with all delegates before the workshop to begin harvesting some ideas for this session.
-In terms of an actual hackathon this session will lead directly to a separate follow-up event soon after this workshop.
+Hackathon challenges are posted here in Google Drive.
+In terms of an actual hackathon this session will lead directly to a separate follow-up event after this workshop

 |17:30 – 18:00:|| Summary - What has happened today?
 Peter Mooney and Joep Crompvoets. |